The Long March Toward A Green China

 Credits

-Jacob Dreyer is a writer and editor based in Shanghai.
+Jacob Dreyer is an editor and contributing writer for Noema based in Shanghai.

 DONGBEI, China — During the COVID-19 pandemic, as friends outside China went through lockdowns, restrictions and canceled travels, China’s surveillance state offered me the strange privilege of freely wandering within the confines of its national border.
 The globalized world as I’d known it shrank, but the countryside of China — from the towering Himalayas to the azure Pacific, the sweeping Manchurian forests, and gemlike villages set among glowing mountains of bamboo — opened itself up to me.